Glossary

 - Realtor

-- A real estate broker or associate active.
-A local real estate board affiliated with National Association of Realtors.
+- A real estate broker or associate who is an active member of a local real estate board affiliated with the National Association of Realtors.

 - Regulation Z

-- The set of rules governing consumer lending issued by the Federal Reserve Bank of Governors in accordance with the Consumer Protection Act.
+- The set of rules governing consumer lending, issued by the Board of Governors of the Federal Reserve in accordance with the Consumer Protection Act.

-- The right which one has to pass across the land of another.
-An Easement.
+- The right one has to pass across the land of another.
+An easement.

 S

-- Those lines which delineate the required distances for the location of structures in rlation to the perimeter of the property.
+- The lines that delineate the required distances for locating structures in relation to the perimeter of the property.

 - Survey

-- The process of measuring land to determine size, location and physical description and the resulting drawing or map.
+- The process of measuring land to determine its size, location, and physical description, and the resulting drawing or map.

 T